 In this context, the Committee has met and held discussions with management and the independent registered public accounting firm.
 Management represented to the Committee that the Company's consolidated financial statements in the Annual Report were prepared in accordance with accounting principles generally accepted in the United States, and the Committee has reviewed and discussed the consolidated financial statements in the Annual Report with management and the independent registered public accounting firm.
-The Committee has discussed with the independent registered public accounting firm.
-The Committee has discussed with the independent registered public accounting firm.
-The States are stablished by the SEC and the Sarbanes-Oxley Act.
+The Committee has discussed with the independent registered public accounting firm, Ernst & Young LLP, the required communications specified by auditing standards together with guidelines established by the SEC and the Sarbanes-Oxley Act.